Final results from girls hockey Class 1A and 2A semifinals at Grand Casino Arena

 Less than four minutes into the period, Breck extended its lead when Taylor Hall scored her 24th goal of the season after receiving a pass from Alex Ulrich, fed from Clara Milinkovich on a power play.
 The sophomore forward carried the puck up the ice and shot it over Blake goalie Janie McGawn’s left shoulder.

 The Bears racked up five shots on goal from five different players in the first three minutes.
-Ella Bond, Bryn Heinmiller, Elle Anderson, Mak Williams and Callie Arthur all attempted to get the puck past Clara Milinkovich in order to tie the scoreboard.
+Ella Bond, Bryn Heinmiller, Elle Anderson, Mak Williams and Callie Arthur all attempted to get the puck past Clara Milinkovich in order to tie the score.

 — Olivia Hicks